 Treatment with antihistamines and essential fatty acid supplements and other pharmaceuticals may help only as an adjunctive treatment, for instance, lowering the dose of steroids that are required.
 Intermittent treatment with antibiotics and antifungals (both topical and systemic) may be necessary throughout the life of an atopic dog.
 Topical therapy to improve skin barrier function is also necessary.
-All affected animals should be placed on a permanent programme of flea control as a picking up a flea can raise the “pruritic threshold” below which an animal may be itch free.
+All affected animals should be placed on a permanent programme of flea control as a picking up a flea can lower the “pruritic threshold” below which an animal may be itch free.
 Regarding drug therapy, steroids are effective and cheap, but carry the risk of a multitude of long term side effects.
 Cyclosporin (Atopica) is usually very effective but is also very expensive and can have some side effects .
 In January 2014, a brand new drug, Oclacitinib (Apoquel), became available.
 This is more targeted at reducing the itch, is fast-acting and effective in at least 60% of cases and has a cost between steroids and cyclosporin.
 In July 2017, the world’s first veterinary monoclonal antibody Lokivetmab (Cytopoint) was launched specifically for the treatment of atopic dermatitis.
 This monoclonal antibody targets a cytokine called Interleukin 31, which appears to have only one function, initiating itch.
 It is a very safe treatment and can be given alongside other treatments, although in many cases it is the only treatment needed.
 It is licensed for monthly injections, but I have seen some cases now that only require an injection every 6-12 weeks.
 I have found this treatment to be very effective in 70% of cases.
 Its cost is roughly midway between oclacitibic and cyclosporin.

 There are a very small proportion of dogs which fit all the criteria for canine atopy, but fail to produce reactions either on IDST or have positive allergen specific IgE on blood testing.
 These individuals are said to be suffering from “atopic-like dermatitis” and unfortunately, are not candidates for immunotherapy, although can respond to the other therapies given to atopic dogs.